gururaj-shriram/CIM540-final/README.md

 Run the Calibration Arduino program and move the laser to the top left and bottom right positions of the projected screen.
 These values will be modified in the `sketch.js` min and max X and Y values.
 Once these values have been recorded, we are ready to begin.
 Ensure that the flag in `sketch.js` to use the Arduino controller is enabled, and that the port used for the Arduino is changed.

-To begin Word Story, connect the Arduino to the computer, upload `Word_Story.ino`, and run
+To begin Word Jam, connect the Arduino to the computer, upload `Word_Story.ino`, and run

 ```shell
 $ npm start